-Genetics.
-Research has found that genes also have a role to play in the development of paranoia, however it has not yet been discovered which genes increase our risk.
+Research has found that genes also have a role to play in the development of paranoia, however, it has not yet been discovered which genes increase our risk.

 Conditions like depression and anxiety can make you more likely to develop paranoia.
 The relationship between paranoia and anxiety in particular is a complicated one.
 Both involve reacting to a perceived threat.
 Paranoid thoughts can lead you to feel anxious and anxiety can lead to paranoid thoughts, therefore it’s not uncommon for both to exist alongside each other.

-In other cases paranoid thoughts are a symptom of a mental health condition.
-These include:
+In other cases, paranoid thoughts are a symptom of a mental health condition:

 - Paranoid schizophrenia - This is a common type of schizophrenia which involves prominent hallucinations and extreme paranoia, to the point of them being considered delusions.

-- Paranoid personality disorder - This is characterised by an extreme distrust in others and severe paranoid thoughts.
+- Paranoid personality disorder - This is characterised by an extreme distrust of others and severe paranoid thoughts.

 Treatments for paranoia

-If you find your paranoid thoughts are having a big impact in your life, seeking treatment is advised.
+If you find your paranoid thoughts are having a significant impact on your life, seeking treatment is advised.
 For most people, visiting their GP will be the first port of call.
 If you’re already seeing a mental health professional for another condition, be sure to tell them you’re worried about paranoid thoughts.

 There are different therapies that can be used to help, including talking therapies.

-Cognitive behavioural therapy (CBT) is the most common talking therapy to help with paranoia.
+Talking therapy (counselling) is often offered as a treatment for paranoia.
+Cognitive behavioural therapy (CBT) is the most common talking therapy to be offered to help with paranoia.
 CBT helps you look at the way your thoughts and behaviours affect one another, helping you to consider alternative interpretations.
 CBT can also be a big help in reducing any associated anxiety.

-Arts therapies may also be recommended as an option.
+Arts and creative therapies may also be recommended as an option.
 These use the power of the arts (whether that’s music, drama or art) to help you communicate your thoughts and feelings.
-This can be particularly helpful if you find it difficult articulating your experience.
+This can be particularly helpful if you find it difficult to articulate your experience.